bsig1/lyric_lsa/README.md

 TF-IDF also normalizes document length, which is essential when comparing artists with very different total lyric output.

+TF-IDF is defined IDF(t)=log(N/n​) where N is the total number of documents, and n is the number of documents that contain the term in question.
+In this case documents are artists.

 Finally, we ran SVD on this matrix.
 A naive SVD on a matrix of size roughly (16,000,000 × 700,000) would be computationally impossible.
 The only reason the matrix is usable at all is because of its sparsity; computing a full SVD would create dense matrices many times larger than the input, which is a non-starter.